1. What is peptic ulcer disease?

 7. What is the treatment?

 Effective treatment for peptic ulcer disease is available these days.
-This treatment regimen is ranging from self-help measures to medical treatment.
+This

 a.
 Self-help measures: